Are dogs allowed mushrooms?

 How poisonous are mushrooms to dogs?

 The severity of mushroom poisoning will depend on the type and how many are eaten.
-Some mushrooms may only cause mild symptoms, such as a tummy upset.
+Some mushrooms may only cause mild symptoms, such as nausea, vomiting or diarrhoea.
 There are a few species of mushrooms that are extremely poisonous.
 Eating these can lead to symptoms such as seizures and, sadly, even death.

 How many mushrooms does a dog need to eat to make them ill?